-The bill creates the National Guard Benefit Fund from which the Adjutant General must reimburse an active duty member of the Ohio National Guard if the member chooses to purchase federal life insurance from the Servicemembers' Group Life Insurance program.
-"Active duty member" already is defined in existing law to mean a member of the Ohio National Guard under active duty pursuant to an executive order of the President of the United States, an act of the Congress of the United States, or an order of the Governor.
-The National Guard Benefit Fund will consist of transfers of moneys or receipts made in accordance with the law.
-If the Fund does not have sufficient moneys to reimburse members, the Adjutant General may request additional money from the Controlling Board.
-The bill gives the Adjutant General powers to adopt rules to implement these provisions.
+The bill requires the Adjutant General to reimburse an active duty member of the Ohio National Guard in an amount equal to the monthly life insurance premium paid for each month or part of a month by the member while being an active duty member--if the member chooses to purchase life insurance from the federal Servicemembers' Group Life Insurance program.
+"Active duty member" is defined as a member of the Ohio National Guard on active duty pursuant to an executive order of the President of the United States, the federal Homeland Defense Activity Law, another act of the Congress of the United States, or a proclamation of the Governor.

+If the Adjutant General does not have sufficient available unencumbered funds to so reimburse active duty Ohio National Guard members, the Adjutant General may request additional money from the Controlling Board.
+The bill also gives the Adjutant General power to prescribe and enforce regulations to implement these life insurance premium provisions, which regulations need not be adopted as rules in accordance with R.C.
+111.15 of the Administrative Procedure Act.